 The World Girls' Ice Hockey Weekend is a global opportunity for girls to try out hockey as a new sport.
-Thousands of participants took part in the editions in 2011, 2012 and 2013.
+Thousands of participants took part in the editions since 2011.

-The next edition will take place on the weekend of 11/12 October 2014.
+The next edition will take place on the weekend of 6/7 October 2018.
+Mark your calendar!

 Women’s ice hockey is one of the fastest growing sports in the world thanks to events like this one and similar programs that are being run in many countries.
 If you want girls in your area to join in the fun, this is a great and easy way to do so!

 What is the World Girls’ Ice Hockey Weekend?

 It is an opportunity for girls of all ages to try ice hockey.
 We are looking for hosts all around the world to bring girls from their community together on the ice so they can:

 - be introduced to basic skills in hockey in a positive, fun and safe environment.